radixdlt/radix-dapp-toolkit/README.md

 - **optional** providers - allows you to provide your own modules for the internal components of RDT.
 - **optional** useDoneCallback - if enabled, `done()` needs to be called to in order to complete the connect flow
 - **optional** explorer - used to change the outgoing links for accounts and transactions in the √ Connect Button.
 Defaults to radix dashboard

+# Setting up your dApp Definition

+A dApp Definition account should be created after you’ve built your dApp’s components and resources, and created a website front end for it. dApp Definition account is a special account on the Radix Network with some metadata set on it that does some nice things, like:

+- Provides the necessary unique identifier (the dApp Definition’s address) that the Radix Wallet needs to let users login to your dApp and save sharing preferences for it.

+- Defines things like name, description, and icon so the Radix Wallet can inform users what they are interacting with.

+- Lets you link together everything associated with your dApp – like websites, resources, and components – so that the Radix Wallet knows what they all belong to.

+Creating a dApp Definition for your dApp will provide the necessary information for clients like the Radix Wallet to let users interact with your dApp in a way that is easy, safe, and informative.
+It also acts as a hub that connects all your dApp pieces together.

+You can read more about dApp Definitions [here](https://docs-babylon.radixdlt.com/main/standards/metadata.html#_metadata_for_dapp_verification).

+## Setting up a dApp Definition on the Radix Dashboard

+1. **Create a new account in the Radix Wallet.** This is the account which we will convert to a dApp Definition account.

+2. **Head to the Radix Dashboard’s Manage dApp Definitions page**.
+This page provides a simple interface to set the metadata on an account to make it a dApp Definition.

+3. **Connect your Radix Wallet to the Dashboard** and make sure you share the account that you just created to be a dApp Definition.
+Select that account on the Dashboard page.

+4. **Now check the box for “Set this account as a dApp Definition”, and fill in the name and description you want to use for your dApp.** Later you’ll also be able to specify an icon image, but that’s not ready just yet.

+5. **Click “Update”** and an approve transaction should appear in your Radix Wallet.
+Done!

+Provide account address as the the dApp Definition address that you just created, and it will be sent to the Radix Wallet whenever a user connects or receives a transaction from your dApp.
+The Wallet will then look up that dApp Definition address on the Radix Network, pull the latest metadata, and show it to the user.
+When a user logins to your dApp, an entry in the wallet’s preferences for your dApp will appear too.
+Try it out for yourself!

 # Data storage